 Ljubljana - a small city with a big heart

 Ljubljana is Slovenia's capital and largest city.
-With its approximately 300.000 inhabitants, it’s known for its university population and green spaces, as well as it’s astonishing architecture, the city’s love for art, especially music, and a cheerful spirit.
+With its approximately 300.000 inhabitants, it is known for its university population and green spaces, as well as its astonishing architecture, the city’s love for art, especially music, and a cheerful spirit.
 ‘Ljubljana’ literally means ‘the loved one’.
-The curving the Ljubljanica River divides the city's old town from its commercial hub.
+The curving of the Ljubljanica River divides the city's old town from its commercial hub.

-The university of Ljubljana is the largest and oldest university in Slovenia.
+The University of Ljubljana is the largest and oldest university in Slovenia.
 Established in 1919, the university has been a proud jewel of knowledge ever since.
-With more than 40.000 students and 5.600 staff members, 23 faculties and 3 art academies the university aspires to be a comprehensive, traditional and reserach oriented academic institution.
+Today, the University of Ljubljana ranks among the top 3% of universities in the world.
+It has been ranked among the top 500 universities by the prestigious Academic Ranking of World Universities (ARWU); it is placed 370th in The Center for World University Rankings (CWUR), and listed in the 601-800 group in the Times Higher Education (THE) ranking.
+With more than 40.000 students, 23 faculties and 3 art academies the university aspires to be a comprehensive, traditional and research oriented academic institution.

 Master in Administration

 The Faculty of Public Administration is the leading educational and research institution in the field of public administration in Slovenia.
 Established in 1956, it enhances multidisciplinary knowledge (i.e. administration, organisation, law, economy, management and informatics) and has been awarded the prestigious European Association for Public Administration Accreditation (EAPAA) for the first and second cylce study programmes in administration.